homearanya/active-escapes/src/pages/tours/black-oyster-hiking-trail.md

   image: ../../img/generic/pp-oyster-500.jpg
   tagline: Black Oyster Trail
   title: Stone-age caves and Sandy Bays on the Green and Gold Coast
-  description: "Explore stone-age caves and sandy shores on this 4 day hike along the green and gold Mossel Bay coastline.
-With quality guiding, full-catering and vehicle support, you will enjoy an enriched hiking experience with the marine environment"
+  description: 'Explore stone-age caves and sandy shores on this 4 day hike along the green and gold Mossel Bay coastline.
+With quality guiding, full-catering and vehicle support, you will enjoy an enriched hiking experience with the marine environment'
 activityTour:
   image: ../../img/generic/pp-oyster-500.jpg
   tagline: Black Oyster Trail
   title: Stone-age caves and Sandy Bays on the Green and Gold Coast
-  description: "Explore stone-age caves and sandy shores on this 4 day hike along the green and gold Mossel Bay coastline.
-With quality guiding, full-catering and vehicle support, you will enjoy an enriched hiking experience with the marine environment"
+  description: 'Explore stone-age caves and sandy shores on this 4 day hike along the green and gold Mossel Bay coastline.
+With quality guiding, full-catering and vehicle support, you will enjoy an enriched hiking experience with the marine environment'
 destinationTour:
   image: ../../img/generic/pp-oyster-500.jpg
   tagline: Black Oyster Trail
   title: Stone-age caves and Sandy Bays on the Green and Gold Coast
-  description: "Explore stone-age caves and sandy shores on this 4 day hike along the green and gold Mossel Bay coastline.
-With quality guiding, full-catering and vehicle support, you will enjoy an enriched hiking experience with the marine environment"
+  description: 'Explore stone-age caves and sandy shores on this 4 day hike along the green and gold Mossel Bay coastline.
+With quality guiding, full-catering and vehicle support, you will enjoy an enriched hiking experience with the marine environment'
 ---